controlm/automation-api-quickstart/201-automate-corrective-flow/README.md

 # Run automatically a corrective job flow.

-This example shows how to Automate
+This example shows how to run a corrective job flow when some flow fail.

 ```
 ctm run AutomateCorrectiveFlow.json